JD Supra Austria

 In July 2018, the Institute of Technology Assessment of the Austrian Academy of Sciences published an English version of Dossier No. 49, “Nanotechnological Applications for Food Contact Materials.”
 The Dossier concludes that nanomaterials can significantly improve the properties of plastic...

-In principle any national citizen or foreign national is allowed to establish a business in Austria.
-A company is defined as a partnership of at least two persons (exceptions for limited liability companies and joint-stock companies), founded by a legal transaction, who want to achieve a certain...
+1. Introduction - In Austria, any national citizen or foreign national is, in principle, allowed to establish a business.
+A company is defined as a partnership of at least two persons (exceptions for limited liability companies and joint-stock companies), founded by a legal transaction, who want ...